tanveerkhan27/JsonCompare/README.md

 # JsonCompare

-dotnet core json compare library, useful for API test validations this library does deep comparision of json and support all the types i.e JArray/JConstructor/JObject/jProperty/JValue
+dotnet core json compare library, useful for API test validations

+This library does deep comparision of json and support all types i.e JArray/JConstructor/JObject/JProperty/JValue

 usage :